-By approaching the lender you have your personal loan with and getting a final settlement figure, you'll know exactly how much you'll need to repay the debt in full and close the account.
-You can then ensure you have a sufficient credit limit on the money-transfer credit card you choose to apply for.
+Find out exactly how much money you will need to repay your personal loan in full and close the account by contacting your lender to request a final settlement figure.
+You can then ensure you have a sufficient credit limit on the money transfer credit card you choose to apply for.

 At this point it is also worth finding out if there are any additional fees payable on the loan and double-checking you are able to repay the loan before the end of the term without any financial penalties.

-Work out, in advance, how much you will have to repay each month to repay the debt within the introductory period.
-Then include that within your budget, taking into consideration other expenses you are likely to have over that time and trying to factor in a buffer to ensure the debt is repaid in time.
-Look to set up a direct debit to make sure you make the repayments on time.
+Work out in advance, how much you will have to repay each month to repay the debt within the introductory period.
+Then include that within your budget, taking into consideration other expenses you are likely to have over that time.
+You can read our article about 'The best budgeting apps in the UK' if you are unsure where to begin.
+Try to factor in a buffer to ensure the debt is repaid in time and look to set up a direct debit to make sure you make the repayments on time.

 4. Take out the card and pay off the loan

-Bear in mind you will typically have a set period of time after taking out the money-transfer credit card to make the transfer into your current account in order to enjoy the 0% interest period.
-This is typically between 30-90 days, but check with your card provider.
+There will typically be a set period of time for you to make the transfer into your current account after you get your money transfer credit card in order to enjoy the 0% interest period.
+This is typically 30-90 days, but check with your card provider.
 As soon as you have transferred the money to your account, use it to pay off the loan, in full.
 Request written confirmation from the loan company that the debt has been settled and the account closed.